It's called Decades of Decadence, How Our Spoiled Elites Blew America's Inheritance of Liberty and Security and Prosperity.

 I mean, they say it openly.

-I I would argue we are in already in the middle.
+I mean, I would argue we are already in the middle.

-They've declared a cold war against us, and Biden just fails to even b begin to talk about it.
+They've declared a Cold War against us, and Biden just fails to even begin to talk about it.

-G has said that they are going to be the grave diggers of capitalism, and and and what they are basically saying is the grave digger diggers of America as the world's most powerful country.
+And what they are basically saying is the grave diggers of America as the world's most powerful country.

-I imagine watching not just the events of this week, but all this other hysteria going on in the country, you know, and what uh all the cultural rot that's happening.
+I imagine watching not just the events of this week, but all this other hysteria going on in the country, you know, and all the cultural rot that's happening.

-If you looked at the Drudge Report today, you know, the kingdom meaning the Saudi Kingdom and China are undermining the U.S. all over the Middle East.
+If you looked at the Drudge Report today, the kingdom, meaning the Saudi kingdom and China are undermining the U.S. all over the Middle East.

-You know, we see that with China brokering the deal with the Saudis in Iran.
+You know, we see that with China brokering the deal with the Saudis and Iran.

-We see that with uh them brokering a deal which with the Saudis in Syria.
+We see that with them brokering a deal with the Saudis and Syria.

 I didn't think that would happen in my lifetime, but it did.